Sarah-Connie/T3A2-A/README.md

 ### 4. User Stories and Personas
 #### Stage 1 - Preliminary Users and Stories
 >
-In developing our site, it was apparent based off the intended functionality that there would be four types of users: public users (any user not logged-in), generic user (a user not of the other types who's logged in), admin, and police users.
+In developing our site, it was apparent based off the intended functionality that there would be four types of users: public users (any user not logged-in), general user (a user not of the other types who's logged in), admin, and police users.
 Any of these types of users can still interact with the site without being logged in, however a logged in user provides added functionality, with police and admin sharing the same levels of accessibility to the stored records of missing persons.
-Logged-in admin users have the ability and authorization to access records of all reports and all users (including police).
+Police users can modify any general users' reports, and admin can modify any police or general users' reports.

 The preliminary user stories are as follows: